Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 Basic Portfolio Demo
 --------------------

-In the Basic Portfolio Demo, a virtual stock portfolio, shared among all the connected users, is displayed.
+In the Basic Portfolio Demo, a virtual stock portfolio, shared among all the connected users, is displayed.<br>
 By using the "Submit Order" panel, you can buy or sell a stock (identified by an item number), filling in the Quantity field and pressing the proper button.
 Click on the column headers to sort the grid on different columns.
 The portfolio grid is updated in push mode, for both the columns and the rows (this is the so called "metapush" feature).
 This portfolio is shared among all the connected users, so you can connect to this demo from different machines (or try at least different browsers on the same machine), then submit orders from one browser and see the updates displayed on another browser.
 The front-end code can be considered a reference example of item subscriptions in COMMAND mode.

+The demo includes the following client-side technologies:
 * A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in COMMAND mode feeding a [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html).
 Each row of the grid is identified by a unique key.
 For didactic purpose, this example displays the command and key fields, which are usually hidden.
 * The order submission is done by sending a message directly to Lightstreamer Server using the [LightstreamerClient.sendMessage](http://www.lightstreamer.com/docs/client_javascript_uni_api/LightstreamerClient.html#sendMessage) utility.